 - Evaluate technical feasibility, manufacturability, and cost trade-offs concurrently to condense product development timeline

 - Reduce implementation risks by addressing manufacturing challenges early in the design cycle

 - Optimize technical designs for manufacturing, ensuring a smooth transition to full-rate production

 - Uncover hidden costs early and reduce overall project cost

-- Provide a documentation trail of design decisions and trade-offs for future project reference
+- Provide a documentation trail of engineering decisions and trade-offs for future project reference

 Depending on client need, Windings’ engineering resources can be engaged at virtually any point in the product development cycle, from application analysis and design ideation to prototyping and full-rate production.
 Upon initial engagement, Windings will work with the client to define the scope of work and assign ownership of deliverables.
 This stage involves close collaboration between Windings and the client to determine the most strategic path to achieving established project goals.

 Click on the link below for a flow diagram of Windings’ Concurrent Engineering process.